 Unprofessional behaviours: "Well I think grossly overweight don't you?
 Paramedics especially.
-I think that's extremely unprofessional because we are kind of promoting, well I think as self care professionals we are promoting healthy lifestyle and we turn up and they're horrendously obese, you now, and the patient is just going to look at you and just go oh what on earth is that."
-(FG9, paramedic student)

-provide a consistent public health message and model good behaviour.
+I think that's extremely unprofessional because we are kind of promoting, well I think as self care professionals we are promoting healthy lifestyle and we turn up and they're horrendously obese, you now, and the patient is just going to look at you and just go 'oh what on earth is that?'."
+(FG9, paramedic student) There were elements of appearance related directly to practice.
+For example dressing smartly could also serve as behaviour to be role modelled for some occupational therapy clients.
+For chiropodists / podiatrists, there were pragmatic elements around dress - such as the wearing of appropriate footwear, to provide a consistent public health message and model good behaviour.

-"We use it as well for social role modelling...there is this expectation between us as OTs in our service to really think about what we're wearing, how we're presenting ourselves, particularly because our client group... difficulties with personal care and so on and so forth, it's about us ...dressing in a good way for them to feel they can dress in a good way too."
-(FG13, OT, placement educator)
+"We use it as well for social role modelling... there is this expectation between us as OTs in our service to really think about what we're wearing, how we're presenting ourselves, particularly because our client group [...] difficulties with personal care and so on and so forth, it's about us... dressing in a good way for them to feel they can dress in a good way too."
+(FG13, occupational therapy placement educator)

-"If you're going to go into somebody's house and say those shoes aren't any good, with 15 inch heels on...."
-(FG16 podiatry student)
+"If you're going to go into somebody's house and say those shoes aren't any good, with 15 inch heels on."
+(FG16 chiropody / podiatry student)